 - Giving account to local communities.

-The PCC board currently consists of 9 members.
+The PCC Council currently consists of 15 members.
 You can read each member’s profile below:

-Alan Hanna has taken up a Non-Executive Director position with the PCC from the 1 April 2019.
 Alan has held several senior management positions in the voluntary sector.
-He is currently the NI Director of Home-Start UK.
+He is currently a freelance Consultant working primarily in the voluntary sector.
 He has also served on a number of public boards as a Non-Executive Director including the HSC Business Services Organisation and the NI Fire and Rescue Service.
 Much of Alan’s work has been in the area of learning disability and he has long personal experience of supporting a close family member with autism and learning disability.
-Alan has an honours degree in Modern History and an MSSc in Organisation and Management.
-For the past several years he has undertaken a range of interim Executive appointments with voluntary organisations including Diabetes UK and Belfast Community Circus
+Alan has an honours degree in Modern History and an MSc in Organisation and Management.
+For the past several years he has undertaken a range of interim Executive appointments with voluntary organisations including Diabetes UK, Children’s Heartbeat Trust and Belfast Community Circus.

 Patrick (Paddy) Farry graduated from Queens University Belfast with a degree in Business Administration.
 Following Post Graduate studies, he qualified as a Chartered Certified Accountant in 1987 and has worked in professional practice ever since.
 Since 1992 Patrick has been a partner in HLB McGuire + Farry, Chartered Certified Accountants and business advisors based in Carryduff, Belfast.
 Patrick specialises in taxation and general business advisory across a wide spectrum of business sectors.

 He is a Non-Executive Director of Keys Premium Finance Limited, a finance company operating throughout UK and Ireland.

 From 1994 to 2017 Patrick was Honorary Treasurer of NIACRO, a voluntary organisation working to reduce crime and its impact on people and communities.